England | Scotland | Wales | Northern Ireland | Ireland

 Long Furlong Medical Centre45 Loyd CloseAbingdon, Oxon, OX14 1XRTel: 01235 522379

 We now use a telephone triage system.
 Please telephone the surgery on the day you wish to speak to the Doctor.
-We are also able to give our patients the ability to book their appointments on line using Patient Access.
+We are also able to give our patients the ability to book their appointments on line for blood tests using Patient Access.
+All telephone calls are recorded for training and monitoring purposes.

 Please ask at reception to register for this service or download a patient information sheet and our registration form: PatientOnline Registration Form.docx.